 If you require more information on tanking your wet room or bathroom, why not call us and speak to one of our technical assistants on 01626 324234, or if you wish to see the range of water-proofing products that we can offer, Click Here

 Tanking is suitable for use on a wide variety of surfaces including:

 Below is a diagram giving examples of the principles of water proofing solutions for both timber and concrete floors.

-Various tanking kits are available to prime, seal and protect.
+Various paint on tanking kits are available to prime, seal and protect.
 The primer should be applied to clean and dry walls and left until touch dry.
 To seal, the waterproofing coating should then be applied to all corners and any other cracks and joints before the tape or sealant is used (this will vary depending on the kit).
 Then, to protect, a second layer of waterproof coating should be applied to fully protect all areas.
 In general, the background should be ready to receive tiles after 24 hours.

 As an alternative to Tanking, Kudos offer a UPVC Boarding and Tray system that eradicates the need to tank.
 This unique system from Kudos creates a 100% guaranteed waterproofing system that can be used in conjuction with a multitude of floor finishes including tiled and vinyl.It is also worthy of note that the Kudos UPVC Panelling system can be used to waterproof walls as the panels in the range they offer range from 10mm to 13mm and 15mm.
 This link will take you to the Kudos range of products, you will also find on the linked page a video showing the Kudos system.